 Operations – The production line building the carHonda's first car plant opened in late 1992, it produces 150,000 cars per year including the CR-V, Civic 5 Door, Civic Tourer and the Civic Type R. The product line operates on a two shift basis, and consists of seven departments Weld, Paint, Assembly Frame, Material Logistics and Vehicle Quality.

 Projects are unique they are structured and managed using acknowledged standards, skill sets, processes and procedures.
-These are created, improved and maintained by organisations dedicated to the Project Management profession like the Association of Project Management and the Project Management Institute.
+These are created, improved and maintained by organizations dedicated to the Project Management profession like the Association of Project Management and the Project Management Institute.

 Read more on Project ManagementProject Management Articles